nikolailevshakov/scenario-examples-courses/Docker/volume-mounts/step1/text.md

 Create a volume `sample-volume`.

-Run the docker container named `sample-app` from image `alpine` with mounted volume.
+Run the docker container named `sample-app` from image `nginx:alpine` with mounted volume.
-Volume's `type=volume`, host's directory - `/root/files`, container's directory - `/data/files`.
+Volume's `type=volume`, src - `sample-volume`, container's directory - `/home/files`.

+Create `container-data.txt` inside the container `/home/files` directory.

+Remove the `sample-app` container.

+Create the `sample-app` container with the same mounted volume.

-Check if the file exists in the `/data/files` inside the container.
+Check if the file exists in the `/home/files` inside the container.

 <br>